 |When you keep house, you use your head, your heart, and your hands together to create a home—the place where you live the most important parts of your private life.
 Housekeeping is an art: it combines intuition and physical skill to creat comfort, health, beauty, order and safety. —Cheryl Mendelson in Home Comforts|

-In a word, no. I occasionally miss some aspects of working but I’m certainly not bored.
+In a word, no. I occasionally miss some aspects of working, but I’m certainly not bored.
 I’m not intellectually stifled.
-It isn’t difficult to fill the hours of the day with far more interesting pursuits than sitting in traffic, or far more pleasant concerns than wondering if everything is okay at my daughter’s school.
-Yes, I occasionally miss some of the interactions I had at work, as well as some of the technical challenges.
-If I didn’t have internet access to permit me to stay connected to people and information I might find it more boring to be at home (but I didn’t have any trouble finding ways to fill my time in pre-internet days, so I doubt it).
+It isn’t difficult to fill the hours of the day with far more exciting pursuits than sitting in traffic or far more pleasant concerns than wondering if everything is okay at my daughter’s school.
+Yes, I occasionally miss some of the interactions I had at work and some of the technical challenges.
+If I didn’t have internet access to permit me to stay connected to people and information, I might find it more boring to be at home (but I didn’t have any trouble finding ways to fill my time in pre-internet days, so I doubt it).
 If it weren’t for the fact that I happen to live in a place where I’m surrounded by more things to do than I could ever possibly squeeze into my life, maybe I’d feel more isolated.
 As it is, I don’t feel isolated, bored, excluded, or stifled.

-I spend much more of my time in fascinating conversation with one of the world’s coolest people —Katie —than I did when I was collecting a paycheck regularly.
-I don’t spend any more time doing housework now than I did when I was spending several hours in traffic every day.
+I spend much more of my time in fascinating conversations with one of the world’s most extraordinary people —Katie —than I did when I was collecting a paycheck regularly.
+I don’t spend any more time doing housework now than I did when I spent several hours in traffic every day.
 There’s a lot more time in my day for going to the library, reading, stitching, making music, and playing than there was before.
-I feel a fair amount of sadness that everyone can’t be here at home with us for most of their days.
+I feel sad that everyone can’t be here at home with us for most of their days.
 There’s honestly some guilt that Sam has to go out into traffic every morning and deal with working outside the home.
-There isn’t, however, any resentment over being at home, and I don’t feel less important, less intelligent, or less valuable in any way because I am a homemaker.
+However, there isn’t any resentment over being at home, and I don’t feel less important, less intelligent, or less valuable in any way because I am a homemaker.